 Whether you are new to homemaking or have been struggling with homemaking for years, you are not alone.
-All of us feel overwhelmed, stuck in a rut and in over our heads sometimes.
+All of us feel overwhelmed, stuck in a rut and in over our heads sometimes, myself included.

-- Remind you of the benefits of being a homemaker-It really is an important job, you know!
+- discuss the benefits of being a homemaker-It really is an important job, you know!

 “A vocation is a person’s main occupation, which is regarded as very worthwhile and important and as requiring great dedication.”

-I am so thankful for the many women who have felt called to vocations within my community.
-The doctors and teachers who leave their children every day to work with mine.
-The women police officers, bankers, and realtors.
-The business owners and employees alike, who split their focus between their families and their work, and make it possible for all of us to live in our wonderful communities.
+I am so thankful for the many women who have felt called to vocations within my community: the doctors and teachers who leave their children every day to work with mine; women police officers, bankers, and realtors; and business owners and employees alike, who split their focus between their families and their work, and make it possible for all of us to live in our wonderful communities.